 Great managers are never too far away from anything going on in the office.
 It’s important to maintain communication at all times with your employees; well-being matters just as much as production.
 Lack of communication causes in decrease in employee satisfaction.

-Constantly Training Employees
+They Constantly Train Their Employees

 No one is perfect: no one knows everything.
 Remember that constantly training and motivating your employees to learn is ideal.
 Studies have found that training employees both for current work and additional skills will increase productivity and morale.